 - Heat the remaining tablespoon of oil in the skillet over medium heat.
 Pour in the egg and vegetable mixture.
 Cook until the eggs just begin to set on the bottom.
 Using a heat-resistant spatula, gently lift the edges of the cooked eggs and let liquid eggs run under to the pan below.
 Cook for another minute and repeat.
 When the bottom half of the eggs are cooked, place the pan in the oven and cook for about 5 minutes, until the eggs are no longer wobbly at the center.
 Turn on the broiler and broil the frittata until lightly browned on the top, about 30 seconds.

 - Remove the frittata from the oven and let sit at least 5 minutes in the pan, then slice and serve.

-If you liked the Spring Frittata Recipe, be sure to check out a full month’s menu of delicious healthy dinner recipes (including weekly shopping lists!) in our Clean Cuisine Dinners digital cookbook.
+If you liked the Vegetable Frittata Recipe, be sure to check out a full month’s menu of delicious healthy dinner recipes (including weekly shopping lists!) in our Clean Cuisine Dinners digital cookbook.